 This post is perfect if you want to get the most bang for your buck and reuse your already vaped bud in edibles.

-Read on to learn more about how to have the best tasting AVB edible experience, how to make AVB infused oil at home, and how others are using their AVB in recipes.
+Read on to learn more about how to have the best-tasting AVB edible experience, how to make AVB-infused oil at home, and how others use their AVB in recipes.

 How to Make AVB Edibles with Already Vaped Bud